-The formats for our 2-page monthly and 4-page quarterly newsletters from BDA Intergroup, both titled Doing Business Without Debting, at least for the rest of 2020, are below and were approved to move forward with our first issue — in September — during our July 26, 2020 business meeting.
+The formats for our 2-page monthly and 4-page quarterly newsletters from BDA Intergroup project, both titled Doing Business Without Debting, at least for the rest of 2020, are below.

-The 4-page quarterly format, which we're calling Expanded Quarterly News for the purpose of finding it on this website, although it will still be titled “Doing Business Without Debting,” replaces the monthly format in the months that apply — February, May, August, and November — there will be an additional two pages added when we will offer our Chair a full page to share about the well-being of the BDA Intergroup, BDA groups, and BDA members.
+The 4-page quarterly format, which we're calling Expanded Quarterly News for the purpose of finding it on this website, although it will still be titled “Doing Business Without Debting,” replaces the monthly format in the months that apply — February, May, August, and November — there will be an additional two pages added when we will offer a full page to share about the well-being of the BDA Intergroup project, BDA groups, and BDA members.

-In this longer Expanded Quarterly News, our Treasurer will also have a full page to share the approved Treasurer's report, including a comparison to our spending plan, for the previous calendar quarter, recently ended.
+In this longer Expanded Quarterly News, we will also have a full page to share the approved treasury report, including a comparison to our spending plan, for the previous calendar quarter, recently ended.

-Click on either of the images above or here to download the 2-page monthly newsletter format in pdf.
+Click on either of the images above or here to download our first 2-page monthly newsletter of 2021in pdf.